phaustin/eosc340/docs/multiple_feedbacks.md

 The **climate feedback factor** $f$ has units of $W\,m^{-2}\,K^{-1}$ and is the negative inverse of the climate sensitivity (i.e. $f=-1/\lambda$).
 If $f$ is positive, then the climate feedback is amplifying, and if f is negative then the climate feedback is stabilizing.
-For the climate to be stable, $f$ must be negative; otherwise, a rise/drop intemperature would feed back into a positivit/negative growth rate for and drive the Earth to a completely new equilibrium.
+For the climate to be stable, $f$ must be negative; otherwise, a rise/drop in temperature would feed back into a positive/negative growth rate for and drive the Earth to a completely new equilibrium.
 However, the total climate feedback factor $f$ characterizes several different feedback processes, some of which are amplifying, and some of which are stabilizing.